25 Nov. 2019

 Since we are talking about RSS, it makes sense to talk about podcasts.
 This year I added a few novelties, where Unhappy Hour is still a cherished moment of my week.
 Among them, I want to point out North V South,1 which always makes me want to become a freelancer, read science-fiction books, and eat steak pie.

 I mentioned Apple Arcade earlier and so far I am liking it a lot.
 The games available are very diverse, and some of them are quite beautiful.2 My favourite so far has been Tangle Tower: highly recommended if you like whodunnit stories.

-This cheap Magic Keyboard case doubles as an iPhone/iPad stand, and gave a second life to the standalone bluetooth keyboard I bought for my previous job.
+I got a cheap Magic Keyboard case that doubles as an iPhone/iPad stand, and gave a second life to the standalone bluetooth keyboard I bought for my previous job.

 Wireless charging may seem like something you don’t need, but we got two wireless chargers on our nightstands, and no more can I see myself plug a cable in my phone, like an animal.

 After years of searching for the perfect deodorant, I finally found it: it smells good, it works well, is actually cheaper than anything else,[^4] and comes without packaging.
 What more can you ask?